 The recommended adequate intakes of total water from all sources each day for most adults between 19 and 30 years of age are:

 - 3.7 liters (or about 130 fl oz) for men

 - 2.7 liters (about 95 fl oz) for women

-However, during pregnancy, women are likely to need an extra 0.3 liters (10 fl oz), and an additional 0.7 to 1.1 liters (23 to 37 fl oz) while breast-feeding.
+People who are pregnant are likely to need an extra 0.3 liters (10 fl oz).
+Those who are breastfeeding will need an additional 0.7 to 1.1 liters (23–37 fl oz).

 Older adults who are well hydrated have been found to have: